 Memory loss and dementia are common in the elderly and are common sources of worry for them.

 Age-associated memory impairment is common, causing slowing, but not deterioration, of memory and cognition.

-Diagnosis is primarily by clinical criteria, particularly mood, attention, presence of true memory loss, and effect on daily function.
+Diagnose primarily based on clinical criteria, particularly mood, attention, presence of true memory loss, and effect on daily function.

 Self-reported memory loss is usually not due to dementia.